gosub-com/Zurfur/README.md

 ![](Doc/IDE.png)

-Zurfur is similar to C#, but borrows syntax and design concepts from Golang and Javascript.
+Zurfur is similar to C#, but borrows syntax and design concepts from Golang, JavaScript, Zig, and others.
 Here are some differences between Zurfur and C#:

 * Strings are UTF8 byte arrays initialized
 * Reference types are initialized without `new` keyword and are non-nullable by default